esegebart/100daysofcode/log.md

 ***Today's Progress**: What I learned:
 Learned about Toast and how to take what the user enters and display it in a pop-up message at the bottom of the screen.
 It's called toast because it pops up at the bottom of the screen for a short period of time like toast "pops up".
 Made a small toast program and pulled it all together to set up an onClick function with a button and a plain text field.
 Created and edit text field and typecasted it.
 Used toast to concatenate “Hi there, “ + enterYourName.getText().toString() to greet the person that just entered their name.

+### Day 6 & 7: June 25, 2019 5:30 to 6:03pm
+***Today's progress**:
+Created an application that takes two photos uploaded to the drawable folder.
+Added a button called New Cat and when clicked, will display a photo of a different cat.
+First tested that my button worked by using the Log.i to display a message to the log to ensure that my button was clicked.
+Created the onClick function called "clickCat".
+Worked very similar to the EditText, only used ImageView and typecasted the findView to ImageView.
+The second part was to use

+image.setImageResource(R.drawable.cat2);

+to set the image to the second photo upon being clicked.